Project Canary Org is a federal non-profit organization and registered charity within Canada.

 ProjectCanaryOrg@protonmail.com or contact for alternative options.

-Crystal Mundy is a doctoral student in Clinical Psychology at the University of British Columbia (Okanagan).
-She has spent 10+ years examining forensic psychology and human sexuality – areas rife with stigma and the need for inclusive public health approaches.
+Dr. Crystal Mundy is a clinical psychologist who spent 10+ years examining forensic psychology and human sexuality while completing her Ph.D. – areas rife with stigma and the need for inclusive public health approaches.
 Coming from a secular humanist orientation, Crystal views knowledge translation of evidence-supported information as a necessity for community empowerment.

 These goals in mind, Crystal began to critically examine the Covid-19 pandemic response within British Columbia and Western Canada.
 In the summer of 2020, Crystal started community engagement regarding the available Covid-19 data and public health response on Twitter.
 This involved reviewing what information was there, what information was not, and what information was being misused.
 Crystal had a particular focus on research methodology and advanced statistics during her M.A. and Ph.D. training, and has been using these skills to highlight current knowledge gaps in the pandemic response.
 Throughout the pandemic, Crystal has worked with a range of individuals and organizations to assist in knowledge translation of scientific and medical information.